 The chair’s weight-activated tilt mechanism automatically responds to your movements, and it has an additional tension setting that lets you increase the resistance you’ll feel while you recline.
 The tilt mechanism is also synchronized so that the seat base and back move with each other, all while ensuring you remain comfortable.

 The Steelcase Series 1 ships unassembled, with a limited lifetime warranty.
 It’s an excellent, feature-rich option and a great value, given that most of its features aren’t typically available on other chairs at this price point.

-If you've got bigger budget, this office chair is worthy of consideration.
+If you've got a few extra bucks to spend, this office chair is worthy of consideration.

 Here we are now in the pricier territory.
 Starting at just under one grand, the Steelcase Gesture boasts a stylish look and a comfortable, supportive, and durable build.
 It supports users up to 400 pounds, offers a fleet of adjustable options, and was designed to support everyday interactions with modern technology, be it texting or spending hours typing on your computer.